 @longtimeago is a software developer with significant experience in the securities and forex trading domain who likes automation, quality, and proactivity; more here.

 @pinaf is a mathematician and senior Java developer with 10+ years of experience, most of which is in the financial sector; more info here.

 Consider Joining Us

 If you're passionate about software development and quality, we want to work with you.
 You should know, though, that our coding standards are unexpectedly high for most newcomers.
 Moreover, our work model differs from anything you've probably seen before.
 But you shouldn’t be scared — just be ready to improve :)

 We offer flexible, part-time work you can perform from anywhere.
 In most cases, we expect you to spend up to 10 hours per week blending our projects into your other full-time work.

 Our projects are both challenging and interesting.
 You will solve difficult problems, work with cutting-edge technologies, and collaborate with skilled professionals.
 There are no routine or boring tasks here.

 You should expect to work on small, well-defined tasks (usually 30 minutes each) personally selected to fit your skills and experience.
 We even encourage our developers to reject tasks if they don't feel like they're a good fit.

-We pay you immediately after a task is completed, either through Upwork or PayPal, according to the budget allocated for the task multiplied by your hourly rate.
+We pay you immediately after a task is completed, either through Upwork, PayPal, or Bitcoins, according to the budget allocated for the task multiplied by your hourly rate.
 Say, for example, that your rate is $50 per hour and the task budget is 30 minutes.
 You will get $25 immediately after the task is completed.
 Here is a sample of our contract.